pstelzig/DateTime/README.md

-# DateTime: A Modelica-native library for calendaric dates, times, and scheduling
+# DateTime: A Modelica-native library for dates, times, and scheduling

 This project provides a self-contained, Modelica-native library that
 - is easily integrated into any Modelica simulation model by a simple drag&drop of a single `DateTimeSystem`
-- maps relative simulation times to absolute calendaric times and back
+- maps relative simulation times to absolute calendrical times and back
-- allows for simulation events to be triggered at human-readable calendaric dates and times
+- allows for simulation events to be triggered at human-readable calendrical dates and times
 - enables modelers to intuitively integrate different timezones into one simulation and simulation time
 - supports daylight savings, timezones as well as predefined timezones like `Europe.Berlin` or `America.Los_Angeles`
 - makes it possible to repeat events in human scale like `daily`, `workday`, or `firstDayOfMonth`